FunkyTable/Project-1-Data-Cleaning-of-Movie-Tables/README.md

 1. This analysis is limited by time and budget.
 There are many other factors to consider when trying to launch a film business.
 Some areas to consider looking into before producing a film are:
     * How much do existing franchises influence the public’s film choices?
     * If existing film franchises have a lot of draw, does the public have the appetite for more after they’ve already spent a lot of time and money on the existing franchises?
-    * Should Microsoft find a existing property and option it for film or start new?
+    * Should TechConnect find a existing property and option it for film or start new?
     * Is streaming a better option for building the brand and generating revenue?
-    * Should Microsoft purchase one of the big studios instead of entering the competition?
+    * Should TechConnect purchase one of the big studios instead of entering the competition?
     * Rather than make a specific recommendation for which film to greenlight, I want to strongly recommend more research.
     * Three conclusions I do have:
         1. The public likes action and adventure films.
         2. The best release windows are May-July and November-December.
         3. Writers and actors are the best creative personnel to increase a films revenue potential.
-    * I think more time spent in answering the questions in the slide above would go a long way in helping Microsoft be successful with their film aspirations.
+    * I think more time spent in answering the questions in the slide above would go a long way in helping TechConnect be successful with their film aspirations.